List of monarchs of Aleppo: Artuklular Emirs

-Zengid Dynasty
+Zengi Emirs

 Imad ad-Din Zengi, the new atabeg of Mosul, sent his army to end the troubles.
 He ruled in the name of Seljuq Sultan Mahmud II whose death had led to civil war.
 Zengi didn't declare his independence and stood by Ghiyath ad-Din Mas'ud. the Seljuq Sultan of Iraq, ruling in his name.
 However, the sultan decided to eliminate Zengi and called upon him to show in his presence.
 Zengi was warned and declined to show thus establishing his independence.

 Zengi reconciled with the sultan and recognized his authority, but in practice he was independent in all but name.

 When Nur ad-Din inherited Aleppo after father's murder, he took the title of King (Malik) and used the title of Emir.
 Formally, the Zengids were subordinate to the Seljuq Sultans of Iraq, firstly Mas'ud then Malik-Shah III followed by Muhammad II.
 Nur al-Din retained the title of atabeg although he was completely independent as the Seljuq empire disintegrated after 1156, and the sultans had to fight in Iraq to keep whats left of their authority.
 Muhammad II was the last Sultan to hold any real authority, and he attacked Baghdad aided by Nur al-Din's brother Qutb ad-Din Mawdud.
 Muhammad II death in 1159 and the fact that his successor Suleiman-Shah was a captive of Mawdud ended any real authority of the Seljuq Sultans, Nur al-Din Held the Khutbah in the name of the Abbasid Caliph, an enemy of the Seljuqs thus cutting any links with them.

-Ayyubid Dynasty
+Ayyubids

 The death of Nur al-Din caused chaos as al-Salih Ismail al-Malik, his son and successor was only eleven.
 The Zengid governors fought for power, each one of them trying to be the atabeg of al-Salih.
 One of them, Gümüshtekin, became the guardian of the young king and tried to eliminate the others causing the governor of Damascus to ask Saladin, the Zengid governor of Egypt, for help.

 Saladin, formally a subordinate to Al-Salih but practically independent, marched on Syria entering Damascus in November 1174.
 He besieged Aleppo, causing Al-Salih's cousin Ghazi II the Emir of Mosul to send his army which Saladin defeated at the battle of Tell al-Sultan, Saladin was proclaimed King of Egypt and Syria, the Caliph al-Mustadi conferred the Title of Sultan upon him.

 Saladin met al-Salih and concluded a peace with the 13-year old king in 1176 leaving him to rule Aleppo independently for life while he (Saladin) ruled the rest of Syria.

 After the death of al-Salih, Saladin expelled al-Salih's relative Zengi II and entered Aleppo on 20 June 1183 thus ending the Zengid Dynasty.

 On 24 January 1260 the Mongol Khan Hulagu Khan entered Aleppo after a month of Siege thus ending the Ayyubid Dynasty.